Mexico Residency & Visa Guide for Expats (2026)

 - Consulate fee payment (~$36–$50 USD, varies by consulate)

 The consulate will issue a visa sticker in your passport valid for 30 days.
-This is NOT residency yet — it's authorization to complete the process in Mexico.
+This is not residency yet - it's authorization to complete the process in Mexico.

 Step 3: Enter Mexico and Visit INAMI Within 30 Days